 participate in the Bram Stoker Award process are voracious readers and

 enthusiastic film buffs, and subscribe to a variety of magazines,

 newsletters, and web sites that offer reviews and ads for

-- REVIEWS: If you are an HWA member, you might find our list of reviewers useful.
+- REVIEWS: If you are an HWA member, you will find our list of reviewers useful.
 Log into the Members-Only section of the website to access it.

 - ADVERTISE IN THE HWA NEWSLETTER: If you are promoting a book, you or your publisher may take out an advertisement for it in the HWA Newsletter.
 However, you may not solicit for award recognition in the ad, including the use of phrases such as "For Your Consideration."
 See our Newsletter Ad Guide for details.